codemonkeysio/code-monkeys-blog/docs/_posts/vuepress-tutorials/vuepress-tutorial-7.md

 ## Next Steps

-In the next tutorial we'll begin creating the Footer component which will stick to the bottom of the page and consist of social media icons and a made by message.
+In the next tutorial we'll begin the development of the <code class="inline-code-block">Footer</code> component which will stick to the bottom of the page and consist of social media icons and a made by message.

 <script>
 import VLazyImage from 'v-lazy-image/v2/v-lazy-image.es.js';